lilf4p/spm-assignment/README.md

 # Repository of Assignments for 'Parallel and Distributed Systems' course from Unipi
-All the assignment focus on optimization and parallelization in C++.
+All the assignments focus on optimization and parallelization in C++.

 ## Assignment 1